Skip To Main Content

 English I – Honors

 In addition to the English I curriculum, honors English I requires thinking critically, reading entire literary works as contrasted to excerpts of literature, reading assigned literary works during the summer, writing weekly compositions and quarterly book reports, participating in fairs and other parish-endorsed competitions, and vocabulary study and ACT standardized test preparation.
+Students will sit for LEAP Test.

 English II